JulianSchmid/etherparse/README.md

     }
 }
 ```
-Seperating headers into slices is faster if your code is not interested in all fields of all the headers in a network package.
-This is a good choice if you want filter or find packages based on a subset of the headers and/or their fields.

-The alternative is to deserialie all headers and their fields into their corresponding structs.
-This is useful if you are interested in most fields anyways or if you want to re-serialize the headers with modified values.
+This option is slower then slicing when only few fields are accessed.
+But it can be the faster option or useful if you are interested in most fields anyways or if you want to re-serialize the headers with modified values.

-#### Manually slicing packets
+### Manually slicing packets

-### Decoding packets (deserializing the different headers into structs)
-TODO

-### Using PacketHeaders::decode to decode all elements of a package at once
 TODO

 ### Parsing headers manually